dataforgoodfr/offseason_missiontransition_simulateur/docs/source/data/sources.rst

 Chaque siret unique présent dans le fichier `ademe` est requêté et les données de l'établissement sauvegardées dans une base sqlite : `data/interim/mission-transition.sql`.
 La pipeline permet de mettre à jour uniquement les nouveaux siret lors de mise à jour du fichier ADEME.

+Generating the database requires to have generated the ADEME file.
+Then, fill the `INSEE_KEY` and `INSEE_SECRET` in the `.env` file at the root of the repository to authenticate to the API.